faker-js/faker/docs/guide/upgrading.md

 This is the migration guide for upgrading from v7 to v8.

-Since v8 has not yet been released, this is a work in progress list of any major and breaking changes in v8.

 ::: info Not the version you are looking for?

 - [Upgrading to v7](https://v7.fakerjs.dev/guide/upgrading.html)